It’s All in the Code: Creating a User Friendly Website

 No matter how cool or interesting your site seems, users won’t stick around for long waiting for things to load.

 Code is critical for making your site faster.
 It can also make your site easier to use.
-Check out our steps for using code to make a faster, easier, better site – more on that here.
+Check out our steps for using code to make a faster, easier, and better site – more on that here.

-How to Use Code for a User Friendly Website
+How to Use Code for a User-Friendly Website

 1. Use Compression